Shared care in Australia means that a child spends at least 35% of the time (5 or more nights per fortnight) with each parent.

 - Parents consistently stick to timetables unless otherwise agreed.

-- Communication between parents is business-like and care focused.
+- Communication between parents is business-like, care focused and conflict-free.

 Allowing Shared Care to Happen